sascristian/HeyberryAI/README.md

 that means the 3rd party should support it and not hard code it
 - msm temporarly removed, skill install is old-school manual install
 - no use of mycroft.ai, this means no web ui (yet) and harder setup
+- no online config, must edit files
+- no mycroft stt, must configure Kaldi or other online service
+- no shared api keys (weather/wolfram...)
+- some skills not fully functional  / added yet / configured for server / undocumented setup

 Still interested?